 Smokeless Tobacco: The Statistics

 - Smokeless tobacco consumption was widely prevalent in the 19th century but after the invention of cigarettes, consumption of smokeless tobacco came down considerably.
 But thanks to the advertisements creating awareness about the bad affects of cigarette smoking, the consumption of smokeless tobacco again went up considerably.
 Consumption of smokeless tobacco has alarmingly gone up among the younger generation during the last many decades worldwide.
-Since they have grown up hearing cigarettes are injuries to health, they found an easy solution in smokeless tobacco to fulfill their nicotine urge without knowing the after affects.
+Since they have grown up hearing cigarettes are injuries to health, they found an easy solution in chewing tobacco to fulfill their nicotine urge without knowing the after affects.

 - In US alone, study has found that 25 to 30 percent of the people use smokeless tobacco.
 People are of the assumption that smokeless tobacco is not harmful and is the best alternative for cigarettes.
 Many companies have exploited this lack of awareness into money especially the younger generation by selling smokeless tobacco with catchy captions.
 Some professionals like Dr. Kezian have been fighting this menace and have been trying to create awareness against smokeless tobacco and its effects.